NathanaelA/fluentreports/README.md

 In these reports I tried to throw in a chunk of the features to try and give you and idea how powerful the engine is and how to use certain features.

 ## Examples
-Currently has 6 example reports showing:
+Currently we ship 6 example reports showing:

 * Simple Grid Report with Grouping ![Example 1](https://github.com/nathanaela/fluentReports/raw/master/examples/demo1.png)
 * Simple Account Summary Report (w/ color & grid for account balances) ![Example 2](https://github.com/nathanaela/fluentReports/raw/master/examples/demo2.png)